eclipse-iceoryx/iceoryx/iceoryx_examples/singleprocess/README.md

 ### Implementation of Publisher and Subscriber

-Since there are no differences to inter-process ports you can take a look at the [icedelivery example](https://github.com/eclipse-iceoryx/iceoryx/tree/master/iceoryx_examples/icedelivery) for detailed documentation.
-We only provide you here with a short overview.
+Since there are no differences to the inter-process ports you can take a look at the [icedelivery example](https://github.com/eclipse-iceoryx/iceoryx/tree/master/iceoryx_examples/icedelivery) for a detailed documentation.
+We only provide here a short overview.

 #### Publisher

-We create a typed publisher with the following service description (Service = `Single`, Instance = `Process`, Event = `Demo`)
+We create a typed publisher with the following service description (Service = `Single`, Instance = `Process`, Event = `Demo`) and a `historyCapacity` of 10.

 <!--[geoffrey][iceoryx_examples/singleprocess/single_process.cpp][publisher]-->
 ```cpp